Pet Bereavement

 Anticipatory grief

+It is important to remember that your feelings are valid.
 Sometimes our grief starts before the loss of the pet, for example when we see signs of decline, ill health or when our pets slow down or reach a certain age.
 As a result, you may feel sad, anxious, or begin to fear the prospect of your pet not being here.
 You may feel guilt, anger, or shame for having these feelings when your pet is still alive.
-Some people will struggle to understand why you are feeling this way, and you may feel confused about this too.
+Some people will struggle to understand why you are feeling this way, and you may feel confused about this, too.
 The most important thing is not to judge how you feel, but to seek support if these thoughts and feelings begin to overwhelm you.

 Saying goodbye and coping with pet loss

 Sometimes saying goodbye to our beloved pets means making difficult and sometimes quick decisions about euthanasia.
-In fact, pet’s dying this way is more common than a pet dying naturally, but this knowledge rarely brings comfort.
+Pet’s dying this way is more common than a pet dying naturally, but this knowledge rarely brings comfort.

 You may be here because you are struggling with the decision you made, or you have regrets about what happened to your pet after they had passed away.